- Introduction

 Sometimes you simply have too many points.
 An example of this would be the Lower Mainland (Vancouver BC) crash data from ICBC.

-Turn off all layers except the base-map and add Lower_Mainland_Crashes_data.csv (from the L: drive > GEOG205 > Lab 5 folder) to your map as XY point data.
+Turn off all layers except the base-map and add Lower_Mainland_Crashes_data.csv (from your copied Lab 5 folder) to your map as XY point data.

-Once this data is added, the points are so dense that you can’t really tell what is happening.
+Once this data is added, zoom to layer, then notice how the points are so dense that you can’t really tell what is happening.

 To fix this, select Heat Map from the symbology pane.